Luzardo, A’s post second consecutive 6-0 win over Giants | Sports-Games

 Luzardo, A’s post second consecutive 6-0 win over Giants

 Jesus Luzardo combined with three relievers on a six-hitter and Jake Lamb broke open a tight game with a two-run home run Saturday afternoon as the host Oakland Athletics continued their mastery of the rival San Francisco Giants with a 6-0 victory.
-The win moved the first-place A's (33-19) within one win or one Houston Astros loss of clinching the American League West title.
-Houston hosted Arizona in a night game Saturday.
+The win lowered the magic number for the first-place A's (33-19) to one for clinching the American League West.
+With second-place Houston's win over Arizona later Saturday, the magic number stayed at one.

 The loss was the second straight for the Giants (25-26) as they battle for a wild-card spot in the National League.
 Luzardo (3-2) took a no-hitter into the fourth and then caught a break when the Giants pieced together three singles in the inning.